GravityPDF/gravity-pdf/README.txt

 == Description ==

-**Gravity PDF is the ultimate self-hosted solution for dynamically creating digital PDF documents using Gravity Forms and WordPress.**
+**Gravity PDF is the ultimate self-hosted solution for dynamically creating PDF documents using Gravity Forms and WordPress.**

-= Highly Customisable PDFs =
+= Highly Customizable PDFs =

-Out of the box you receive four highly-customisable PDF designs.
-Within minutes, you can personalise the look and feel by adding your company logo, header, footer, paper size / orientation, font, color and size.
-If these designs don't suit, select a new one from the [Template Shop](https://gravitypdf.com/store/#templates), [go Bespoke](https://gravitypdf.com/bespoke/), or [build your own using HTML/CSS/PHP](https://docs.gravitypdf.com/v6/developers/start-customising).
+Out of the box you get four highly-customizable PDF designs.
+Within minutes, you can personalize the look and feel by adding your company logo, header, footer, paper size / orientation, font, color and size.
+If the free designs don't suit, select from our range of templates in the [Template Shop](https://gravitypdf.com/store/#templates), [go bespoke and have a template build by our team](https://gravitypdf.com/bespoke/), or [build your own using HTML/CSS/PHP](https://docs.gravitypdf.com/v6/developers/start-customising).

 = Send as Email Attachment =

 Gravity PDF can automatically email the PDF to both the admin and the user as soon as the form is completed.
-Try combining this feature with one of Gravity Forms payment add-ons (like [Stripe](https://www.gravityforms.com/add-ons/stripe/), [Square](https://www.gravityforms.com/add-ons/square/), or [PayPal](https://www.gravityforms.com/add-ons/paypal-checkout/)) to delay the email until the payment is complete.
+You can combine this feature with a Gravity Forms payment add-on [to sell personalized reports, gift certificates, or generate PDF invoices](https://gravitypdf.com/news/sell-personalized-pdf-documents-using-gravity-forms/).

 = Privacy, Security, and GDPR =
-Gravity PDF generates PDFs on your web server, so no third-party service receives your data.
+Gravity PDF generates PDFs on your web server, and no third-party service receives your sensitive Gravity Forms entry data.
 [Robust security protects your documents](https://docs.gravitypdf.com/v6/users/pdf-security), and [the plugin is GDPR-compliant](https://docs.gravitypdf.com/v6/users/gdpr-and-gravity-pdf) for our European friends.

 > Digital document management with WordPress and Gravity Forms just became simple with Gravity PDF!